Gaussian Process-Gated Hierarchical Mixtures of Experts: Numerical Experiments

-Each hidden layer of the random feature-based DGP models is in fact a special case of a two-layer BNN, and thus, our GPHMEs explain how the DGPs or more general Bayesian DNNs work.
 Figure \ref{fig:explain} illustrates how our method makes decisions on the MNIST data.
 If we take, for example, the left-most four leaves, we can see that the most likely classifications are 4 and 9, and therefore, their parent node is simply learning to distinguish between these two digits.
 This makes sense for groups 4 and 9 because they both have closed regions in their digits.
-Further, 2 and 5 are the most challenging for classification because none of the experts seem to reach high enough probabilities for confident decisions.
+Furthermore, 2 and 5 are the most challenging for classification because none of the experts seem to reach high enough probabilities for confident decisions.
 The decisions of the inner nodes are made similarly and can readily be understood. {In summary, the explainability of our model comprises two key aspects: \begin{itemize} \item Our designed normalized likelihood guides each leaf node to favor one class most, thereby explaining the function of the corresponding leaf GP. \item As the leaf GP predominantly favors one class, the tree structure provides an explanation of which classes demonstrate greater similarity. \end{itemize} }

-Given the good interpretability in hand, during training, our model achieves the highest accuracy of 97.79\% with a tree of height four and with an ISO-N setting.
+Given the good explainability in hand, during training, our model achieves the highest accuracy of 97.79\% with a tree of height four and with an ISO-N setting.
 If we use the loss function in \eqref{eq:obj_1}, we obtain 98.49\%, still under an ISO-N setting.
 With more parameters, the DGP model only peaks at 98.04\% when the number of hidden layers is one and decreases with the number of layers increasing.
 Our GPHME model is also comparable with a one-hidden-layer DNN, which achieves 98.4\% accuracy \cite{simard2003best}.
 The GPHME has this accuracy with only two-thirds of the number of parameters of the DNNs.
-Further, the GPHME attains 98.67\% accuracy at most with a height of only two under the NIS-N setting, which is comparable to 98.6\% reported by SVMs \cite{scholkopf1997support}.
+Furthermore, the GPHME attains 98.67\% accuracy at most with a height of only two under the NIS-N setting, which is comparable to 98.6\% reported by the SVMs \cite{scholkopf1997support}.
 It is also better than other kernel-based methods including GPs and their variants \cite{hensman2015scalable, krauth2016autogp}.